BenTaylorPublic/screeps/README.md

 ```
 Buffing

-Attack
+Make a ranged creep for dealing with other attack creeps

-    Large
+Attack-Large
     Very similar to AttackQuick
     Only attack when 1 of the attack creeps has < 300ish ticks to live
     Once the creep spawns, provide a time estimate of when it will begin (using tick time)
     Rooms should not make any other creeps until the attack is done (like AttackQuick)

-    HealerDrain
+Attack-Healer-Drain
     healer-drain
     Sends a bunch of healers (just HEAL + MOVE)
     They move in a tight ball
     They just get off the edge of the map and heal each other
     Will be used to empty their towers before the attack

 Put in an optional attack-renew flag
     For all attacks, it'd be another state before rally
     Like another rally flag, but they wait until they're all there
     Once they're all there, they all renew and head to rally flag
     They wait again at the rally flag

 Repeat attack target reticle

 PowerScav
     Use ScavengeController